Poojavpatel/dsa/README.md

 ---
 ## Selection Sort
   > Simillar to bubble sort,but places small values into sorted position
-  * In one pass, find the smallest value in the array and swap it with the first (i th) value
+  * In one pass, **find the smallest value** in the array and place it/swap it with the first (i th) value
   * After one pass the smallest value reaches the start of the array
   * Repeat from i + 1
   * **No of swaps made is much lower the bubble sort**
+  * **Works poorly for nearly sorted data as compared to bubble sort, as still have to loop the entire array to find the min value**
   * BigO of selection sort O(n * n)

 ---